dashingsoft/pyarmor-webui/test/README.md

 can be found via [Selenium
 documentation](https://selenium.dev/selenium/docs/api/py/index.html#drivers).

-Now run any of one testcase
+Now run any of one testcase.
+For example

     robot generate_expired_license.robot